 Then, I was able to admire the entire city.
 What a sight!!
 It expanded beyond what the eyes can see.

-In my opinion, Shanghai is a city that deserves an in depth visit.
+In my opinion, Shanghai is a city that deserves an in-depth visit.
 I had the blessing of visiting for 10 days.
-It was my first taste of the Far East and it did not disappoint.
-It felt so good to discover the different layers of the city (felt like peeling an onion) neighborhood by neighborhood, street by street, restaurant by restaurant and market by market.
-Pudong is definitely one of the must visit areas in the city.
+It was my first taste of China and it did not disappoint.
+It felt so good to discover the different layers of the city (felt like peeling an onion) neighborhood by neighborhood, street by street, restaurant by restaurant, and market by market.
+Pudong is definitely one of the areas of the city I enjoyed the most.

 Have you visited Pudong?
 What is your favorite building?